josdejong/mathjs/docs/expressions.md

 ```

 The default number type of the expression parser can be changed at instantiation
 of math.js.
-The expression parser can parser numbers as BigNumber by default:
+The expression parser parses numbers as BigNumber by default:

 ```js
 var mathjs = require('mathjs'),